Energy Saving Tips

 Dishwasher

 Only run your dishwasher when it is full to keep from washing money down the drain.
 Most dishwashers sold today do not require you to prewash everything.
-Save money and save time by learning how to properly load your machine so it can clean without a prewash and opt to air dry instead of using the heated dry setting.
+Save money and time by learning how to properly load your machine so it can clean without a prewash and opt to air dry instead of using the heated dry setting.

 Laundry